 But all careers have their trade-offs, and freelance writing is no exception.

 One of the difficulties you will face as a freelance writer when starting out is finding clients.
 Promoting yourself may not come naturally to you; however, being able to market your skills is all part of the game.
+(Of course, you also will have to register yourself as self-employed.)

 This is where social media can be used to your advantage.
 However, it has to be used effectively if you want to maximize your chances of getting your talent noticed.